 According to Joshua Project, there are currently 7,410 unreached people groups in the world.
 Of course, that number can change depending on how you define what it means to be unreached and how many people groups you think there are.
 But regardless of your view on these matters, it’s undeniable that there are still many people groups in the world with little or no access to the gospel.
-If the church’s mission is to “make disciples of all nations” (Matthew 28:19), then that should prompt us to ask, what barriers are there to gospel access?
+If the church’s mission is to “make disciples of all nations” (Matthew 28:19).
+This should prompt us to ask, what barriers are there to gospel access?

 1. Persecution and Opposition